goettl79/parides/README.md

 # Parides

-Convert prometheus metrics data from the prom api endpoint to a panda frame or a comma separated file.
+Python module to convert prometheus metrics data
+to a panda frame or a comma separated file.

+Some examples on how to use it are in the [documentation](docs/index.md) section.